explore

 Sunset at Park Butte Lookout in Washington State.

-Of all the fire lookout hikes I’ve done in Washington, Park Butte is easily one of my favorites.
+Of all the fire lookout hikes I’ve done in Washington, Park Butte is easily one of my favorite lookouts.
 It doesn’t hurt that we had perfect weather and the place all to ourselves.
-But even without those perks, there’s a lot to love about Park Butte Lookout.
+But even without those perks, there’s a lot to love about Park Butte Lookout in Washington State.
 For starters, the trail is beautiful, the lookout is in great shape, and Mt.
 Baker is so close you could almost reach out and touch it.

 Frustratingly, the whole “first come,” system seems to mean different things to different people.
 I’ve shown up to a lookout to find one other person already there and been turned away.
 I’ve also been the first person to a lookout and then had 10 other people and 2 dogs decide to camp out next to, on top of, and around me.
 So when it comes to fire lookouts, my suggestion, as with most outdoor adventures, is to hope for the best, but never assume you’ll have the place to yourself.